 Annapurna Cycling Tour

-A complete ride encircling the famous Annapurna mountain.
-This ride offers great variety through sub-tropical plains in the Himalayas and foothills through the trans-Himalaya Manang and Mustang regions.
-The trip goes through Thorong-La Pass (5416m) in between two valleys of Manang and Jomsom.
-The Kaligandaki Valley (probably the deepest gorge in the world) makes this an excellent trip that has diverse experiences, cultures, and traditional values.
+A complete Mountain Bike ride encircling the famous Annapurna mountain.
+This Annapurna Circuit Mountain Bike Tour offers excellent variety through sub-tropical plains in the Himalayas and foothills through the trans-Himalaya Manang and Mustang regions.
+The biking trip goes through Thorong-La Pass (5416m) between the two valleys of Manang and Jomsom.
+The Kaligandaki Valley (probably the deepest gorge in the world) makes this an excellent trip with diverse experiences, cultures, and traditional values.

-Passing through small mountain villages en route and with time spent in the bustling historic city of Kathmandu, there are plenty of opportunities to meet the incredibly friendly people of this country and absorb their rich culture.
+Passing through small mountain villages en route and with time spent in the bustling historic city of Kathmandu, there are plenty of opportunities to meet the amiable people of this country and absorb their rich culture.

 Duration: 14 Days